 - Describe ways in which individual species and marine ecosystems might respond to ocean acidification.

-- Describe how ocean acidification will impact the ability of oceans to sequester carbon
+- Describe how ocean acidification may impact the ability of oceans to store carbon in deep sea sediments.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.